etli/sahana-config-parser/README.md

 ### TODO

+- Support multi-line descriptions
 - Support multi-line default values
-- Support multi-line descriptions
 - Call the latest config.py rather than manually updating it
 - Parse modules
+- Output to a format that can be used for UI development